-October 16, 2018 Ruling No. 2019-4800 Page 3 noncompliance may seek a compliance ruling from EEDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
-When an EEDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EEDR's order.5 In this case, the grievant appears to have failed to advance or conclude her grievance within five workdays of receiving the agency's first resolution step response, as required by the grievance procedure.
-Moreover, the agency notified the grievant of her noncompliance and she has not advanced or concluded her grievance.
-As the grievant has apparently failed to advance or conclude her grievance in a timely manner, she has failed to comply with the grievance procedure.
-EEDR therefore orders the grievant to correct her noncompliance within ten workdays of the date of this ruling by notifying her human resources office in writing that she wishes either to conclude the grievance or advance to the second step.
-If she does not, the agency may administratively close the grievance without any further action on its part.
+November 16, 2018 Ruling No. 2019-4807 Page 3

+noncompliance may seek a compliance ruling from EEDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
+When an EEDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EEDR's order.5

+In this case, the agency's request for a compliance ruling appears to be premature, as there is no indication that the grievant received the second step response.
+Ordinarily, this is a situation in which EEDR would direct the agency to deliver a copy of the second step response to the grievant and allow her an opportunity to advance or conclude her grievance before seeking a compliance ruling.
+Based on a review of the information submitted by the parties, however, it is evident that the grievant has not contacted the agency or taken any action to proceed with her grievance for an extended period of time.
+Indeed, over three months have passed since the second step meeting took place, and over one month has passed since the agency mailed her its notice of noncompliance.

+Accordingly, and in the interest of expeditiously resolving the issues raised in the grievance, the grievant is ordered to contact her human resources office and indicate whether she wishes either to conclude the grievance or advance to the third step within ten workdays of the date of this ruling.6 If she does not, the agency may administratively close the grievance without any further action on its part.
 The grievance may be reopened only upon a timely showing by the grievant of just cause for the delay (for example, a serious illness, or other circumstances beyond the grievant's control).

-EEDR's rulings on matters of compliance are final and nonappealable.7 Christopher M. Grab Director Office of Equal Employment and Dispute Resolution 5 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EEDR the authority to render a decision on a qualifiable issue against a noncompliant party, EEDR favors having grievances decided on the merits rather than procedural violations.
+EEDR's rulings on matters of compliance are final and nonappealable.7 ate the Sh

+Christopher M. Grab Director Office of Equal Employment and Dispute Resolution

+5 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EEDR the authority to render a decision on a qualifiable issue against a noncompliant party, EEDR favors having grievances decided on the merits rather than procedural violations.
 Thus, EEDR will typically order noncompliance corrected before rendering a decision against a noncompliant party.
 However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EEDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected.

-6 See Grievance Procedure Manual § 3.1.
+6 See Grievance Procedure Manual § 3.2.

 7 See Va.
 Code §§ 2.2-1202.1(5), 2.2-3003(G).